 Losing a loved one is one of the most difficult experiences in life.
 While grief is a natural process, it can sometimes become intertwined with intense anxiety.
 You might worry about your future alone, feel panicked by reminders of your loss, or experience physical symptoms of anxiety alongside your sorrow.
 This is a common and valid response to loss.
 Bereavement counseling offers a safe space to explore these complex emotions.
 A therapist can help you honor your grief while also providing tools to manage the anxiety that comes with it, allowing you to find a path toward healing.

-How to Get Started with Covered Therapy
+Ready to Start?
+Here’s How to Get Covered Therapy

 Taking the first step toward therapy can feel like a big one, but it doesn’t have to be complicated.
 With Medicare, accessing mental health support is more straightforward than you might think.
 You have the power to seek help on your own terms, find a therapist who understands your needs, and begin your sessions from the comfort of home.
 Let’s walk through exactly how to begin.

-You Don’t Need a Doctor’s Referral
+Good News: You Don’t Need a Doctor’s Referral

 One of the biggest misconceptions is that you need a referral from your primary care physician to see a therapist.
 The good news is that Medicare Part B does not require a doctor’s order for outpatient mental health care.
 This means you can self-refer and reach out directly to a provider who accepts Medicare.
 This puts you in control of your mental health journey, allowing you to seek support as soon as you feel ready.
 You can simply find a counseling service you feel comfortable with and schedule your first appointment to start getting the senior counseling services you need.

-What to Expect in Your First Session
+What to Expect During Your First Session

 Your first therapy session is simply a conversation.
 It’s a dedicated time for you to share what’s on your mind and for the therapist to listen.
 You can discuss any challenges you’re facing, whether it’s ongoing anxiety, feelings of loneliness, grief and loss, or difficulty adjusting to life changes.
 The therapist will ask questions to better understand your situation and what you hope to achieve.
 It’s also your opportunity to see if you feel a comfortable connection with them.
 At Blue Moon, our therapists specialize in helping older adults through these exact experiences in a supportive, non-judgmental space.

-How to Prepare for Your Telehealth Appointment
+How to Prepare for Your First Telehealth Appointment

 Preparing for a telehealth appointment is simple.
 Blue Moon Senior Counseling offers individual teletherapy sessions through phone or secure video calls, so you can connect from wherever you feel most comfortable.
 Before your session, find a quiet, private space where you won’t be interrupted.
 Make sure your phone is charged or you’re near your computer.
 Some people find it helpful to jot down a few notes about what they want to talk about, but it’s not necessary.
 The most important thing is to show up for yourself.
 Our telehealth services are designed to be as easy and stress-free as possible.

-Get the Most from Your Medicare Benefits
+How to Get the Most from Your Medicare Benefits

 Once you find the right therapist, the next step is to make sure you’re using your Medicare benefits effectively.
 A little planning can help you focus on what truly matters: your mental health.
 By understanding your coverage, communicating with your healthcare team, and committing to your treatment, you can create a strong foundation for success in therapy.
 This approach ensures you receive consistent, high-quality care without unexpected hurdles.